-- explain that natural selection occurs as populations have the capacity to produce many offspring that compete for resources; in the 'struggle for existence' only the individuals that are best adapted survive to breed and pass on their alleles to the next generation - b) explain, with examples, how environmental factors can act as stabilising, disruptive and directional forces of natural selection - c) explain how selection, the founder effect and genetic drift may affect allele frequencies in populations - d) use the Hardy-Weinberg principle to calculate allele, genotype and phenotype frequencies in populations and explain situations when this principle does not apply - e) describe how selective breeding (artificial selection) has been used to improve the milk yield of dairy cattle - f) outline the following examples of crop improvement by selective breeding: - the introduction of disease resistance to varieties of wheat and rice - the incorporation of mutant alleles for gibberellin synthesis into dwarf varieties so increasing yield by having a greater proportion of energy put into grain - inbreeding and hybridisation to produce vigorous, uniform varieties of maize
+Learning outcomes Candidates should be able to: 17.1 Variation The variation that exists within a species is categorised as continuous and discontinuous.
+The environment has considerable influence on the expression of features a) describe the differences between continuous and discontinuous variation and explain the genetic basis of continuous (many, additive genes control a characteristic) and discontinuous variation (one or few genes control a characteristic) (examples from 16.2f may be used to illustrate discontinuous variation; height and mass may be used as examples of continuous variation) that show continuous (or quantitative) variation. explain, with examples, how the environment may affect the phenotype of plants and animals c) use the t-test to compare the variation of two different populations (the formula for the t-test will be provided) (see Mathematical requirements) d) explain why genetic variation is important in selection 17.2 Natural and artificial selection Populations of organisms have the potential to produce large numbers of offspring, yet their numbers remain fairly constant year after year. a) explain that natural selection occurs as populations have the capacity to produce many offspring that compete for resources; in the 'struggle for existence' individuals that are best adapted are most likely to survive to breed and pass on their alleles to the next generation explain, with examples, how environmental factors can act as stabilising, disruptive and directional forces of natural selection explain how selection, the founder effect and genetic drift ma affect allele frequencies in populations Humans use selective breeding (artificial selection) to improve features in d) use the Hardy-Weinberg principle to calculate allele, genotype and phenotype frequencies in populations and explain situations when this principle does not apply ornamental plants, crop plants, domesticated animals and livestock. e) describe how selective breeding (artificial selection) has been used to improve the milk yield of dairy cattle f) outline the following examples of crop improvement by selective breeding: the introduction of disease resistance to varieties of whea and rice the incorporation of mutant alleles for gibberellin synthesis into dwarf varieties so increasing yield by having a greater proportion of energy put into grain inbreeding and hybridisation to produce vigorous, uniform varieties of maize